U.S. economy shrank at annual rate of 0.9% in the second quarter

 The hottest inflation in 40 years is crimping household budgets, with some consumers struggling to cover basics such as gasoline, food and rent, which have sharply risen in price from a year ago.

-At the same time, the Federal Reserve on Wednesday raised nterest rate for the fourth time this year in an effort to dampen inflation.
+At the same time, the Federal Reserve on Wednesday raised interest rates for the fourth time this year in an effort to dampen inflation.
 But that is also making it more expensive for consumers and businesses to borrow for big purchases like homes and cars.

+"[T]he reported weakening in domestic demand confirms the economy is rapidly downshifting amid stubbornly high inflation and aggressive Fed tightening," wrote Lydia Boussour, lead U.S. economist at Oxford Economics, in a research note.

+Boussour added, "While we continue to see a pathway to a softish landing, it's admittedly narrowing."

 Job market remains sturdy